Home

 I’ll concentrate on the summer months for information as most people visit during those months and their vacation.

-The complex has an enormous parking facility a short walk across the road from the main park - you’ll pay $15 to park.
-Ticket rates for 2008 season are: $49.99 per adult, and $29.99 for juniors between 36” – 53”.
+The complex has an enormous parking facility a short walk across the road from the main park – you’ll pay $20 to park – $25.00 for preferred.
+Ticket rates for season are: $61.99 per adult, and $51.99 for kids under 54”.
+Rates are lower if you purchase in advance online at their website.

 Many of the rides have height restrictions.
 Some are minimum of 48”, and others require 54”.
 Be sure to check out height restrictions before you head over and get your child excited about a ride only to find out they can’t ride it.